mpollicito/controlled-confusion/README.md

-# Game Set Match | React Memory Game
+# Controlled Confusion | React Memory Game

 ## Description
-Game Set Match is a browser based memory game, this app utilizes React to accomplish the needed actions to have our functioning game.
+Controlled Confusion is a browser based memory game, this app utilizes React to accomplish the needed actions to have our functioning game.
+This is a single-player game in which you must put your memory capabilities to the test!

 ## User Story
-AS A human who needs to improve memory,
+AS A developer,
-WHEN I have the urge to play a memory game,
+WHEN I see the universal need to improve memory,
-THEN I open Game Set Match and play!
+THEN I guide users to Controlled Confusion,
+SO THAT I can help people of all ages with memory.

 ## Table of Contents
 * [Description](#descriptiom)